nilsteampassnet/teampass_doc/docs/features/feat-prof.md

 ## Email address

-Click the `icon pen` at the left of the current email address.
+Click the `pen icon` at the left of the current email address.
 Do as explained below.

 ![Screenshot](../img/feat-prof-3.png)